btbtc25116arpita-dotcom/Samadhan-Setu/README.md

 # Samadhan Setu

-### A Collaborative Platform for Solving Local Challenges Through Academia, Industry and Government
+### A Collaborative Platform Connecting Local Challenges with Academic, Industry and Government Resources

 Samadhan Setu is a Jharkhand-focused digital platform designed to connect local community problems with relevant academic expertise, industry resources and government stakeholders.